 Fishing methods and key species

-Historically, the main species of sea cucumber harvested in Torres Strait have been black teatfish (Holothuria whitmaei), prickly redfish (Thelenota ananas), sandfish (H. scabra), white teatfish (H. fuscogilva), surf redfish (Actinopyga mauritiana), deepwater redfish (A. echinites) and other blackfish species (Actinopyga spp.).
+The main species of sea cucumber harvested are black teatfish (Holothuria whitmaei), prickly redfish (Thelenota ananas), sandfish (H. scabra), white teatfish (H. fuscogilva), surf redfish (Actinopyga mauritiana), deepwater redfish (A. echinites) and other blackfish species (Actinopyga spp.).
 In recent years, market demand and fishing effort for curryfish species (Stichopus spp.) have increased significantly.
 Sea cucumbers are collected by hand, usually while free-diving or reef-top walking.
 Reef walking occurs at low tide along the reef edges.
-Diving occurs from dinghies, crewed by two or three fishers.
+Diving occurs from dinghies, crewed by 2 or 3 fishers.
 Although the depth range of most targeted species is between 0 and 20 m, a combined ban on hookah (surface-supplied underwater breathing apparatus) and scuba diving limits most fishing effort to a depth of approximately 10 m.
 Following collection, sea cucumbers are processed for market; typically, this involves gutting, grading, cleaning, boiling and salting.
 A few operators are also drying the product before sending it to market (AFMA, 2019, pers. comm.).